bzxing/chain_reaction/README.md

 # chain_reaction

-Found my first programming project in college.
+Surprisingly I managed to find my first programming project in college.
+More surprisingly I actually find the code I wrote way back then clean and easy to read.
+Of course, quite a few security loopholes out there.